 For some blocks of flats, the internal layout of the flats is also designed to add to the compartmentation of the flats from common parts, e.g. protected lobbies.
-If leaseholders are making internal alterations to flats, then managing agents need to be aware and to prevent changes that add to the risk of fire and smoke spread.
+If leaseholders are making internal alterations to flats, then duty holders need to be aware and need to prevent changes that add to the risk of fire and smoke spread.

 Contractors working in flats may drill openings in fire-resisting walls without permission.
-It is essential that any new openings are made good to ensure the levels of fire containment are in no way reduced by such works.
+It is essential that any new openings are made good to ensure that the levels of fire containment are in no way reduced by such works.

-Managing agents need to be vigilant against such possible changes to the fire risk in blocks and advise leaseholders carrying out internal alterations to let the agent know and to seek their advice before carrying out any internal alterations that could have an effect on fire safety in the block.
+Duty holders need to be vigilant against such possible changes to the fire risk in blocks and advise leaseholders carrying out internal alterations to let the the responsible person, or their agent, know and to seek their advice before carrying out any internal alterations that could have an effect on fire safety in the block.